 Note: If the mower blade wants to “turn” in the same direction while you’re loosening the blade nut, grab a short piece of wood (like a chunk of 2×4)and wedge it between the mower blade and the mower firmly – so the blade cannot rotate.

-QUICK TIP: To make sure you reinstall the mower blade back on the mower – with the right orientation, it is a good idea to use a spritz of spray paint to mark the bottom of the lawnmower blade.
+QUICK TIP: To make sure you reinstall the mower blade back on the mower – with the correct orientation, it is a good idea to use a spritz of spray paint to mark the bottom of the lawnmower blade.

 Step 2: “Clean and Inspect” the Lawn Mower Blade

-Now, look for any major nicks or severe damage to the blade caused by rocks, roots, or other obstructions.
+Now, look for any significant nicks or severe damage to the blade caused by rocks, roots, or other obstructions.
 If you see any severe damage, you’re likely better off buying a new mower blade instead of trying to get the old one back into usable condition.

 Step 3: “Sharpen” Lawn Mower Blade